yeray142/mcv-c6-team1-project2/config/README.md

 - _warm_up_epochs:_ Number of warm-up epochs.
 - _only_test:_ Boolean indicating if only inference is performed or training + inference.
 - _num_workers:_ Number of workers.

+You are free to create new configurations and add the necessary parameters once you modify the baseline.